Postnatal depression and perinatal mental health

 - a difficult labour with a long and painful delivery

 - emergency treatment

-However, a traumatic childbirth and developing PTSD can impair your relationship with both your baby and your partner.
-You may feel acute disappointment that childbirth was not the experience you were hoping for, and feel angry with the medical staff if you felt that the delivery wasn't handled well.
-If you develop PTSD, you're likely to also experience flashbacks or unwanted memories of the traumatic birth.
+You may feel disappointed that childbirth was not the experience you were hoping for.
+Or you might feel angry with the medical staff if you felt that the delivery wasn't handled well.

 I had a traumatic birth.
 I was so petrified that my son would die that in my head it was easier not to love him just in case.

-- vivid flashbacks (feeling that the trauma is happening all over again)
+- vivid flashbacks (feeling that the trauma is happening right now)